UI/UX Design 10 Years Ago

 However, as digital assistants are listening and doing, they are also learning.
-In the next five years, this collective “learning” will result in highly cognitive and intuitive computing that allows us to interact seamlessly, using highly colloquial and informal language and commands.
+In the next five years, this collective “learning” will result in higher cognitive and intuitive computing that allows us to interact seamlessly, using highly colloquial and informal language and commands.

 4. This is Your Brain on Bots

-Speaking of emerging technology, UI’s entire focus will begin to shift from visual identities, including color, copy, and placement and begin to move towards integrating a new source of interaction: chat bots.
+Speaking of emerging technology, UI’s entire focus will begin to shift from visual identities, including color, copy, and placement and begin to move towards integrating a new source of interaction: chatbots.